Certified Kubernetes Administrator Exam Series (Part-5): Cluster Maintenance

 Backup and Restore Using Resource Configuration

 It is important to store copies of resource manifest files.
-A good practice is to have them in a repository where they can be accessed and managed by the development team.
+A good practice is to have them in a repository where the development team can access and manage them.
 The repository should be configured with proper backup options.
-A great choice is a public, managed repository like GitHub, where developers don’t have to worry about providing backup and restoration options.
-In case a cluster is lost, it can be easily recovered by applying the configuration files stored in the repository.
+A great choice is a public, managed repository like GitHub or GitLab, where developers don’t have to worry about providing backup and restoration options.
+This ensures that a cluster can be easily recovered by applying the configuration files stored in the repository if a cluster is lost.

 Not everyone in a team has to follow the declarative approach in creating resources.
 If resources were created imperatively, the cluster can be backed up by first querying the kube-apiserver on information regarding cluster resources.
 This configuration information can then be saved so that it can be referred to later when the resources need restoration.
 To query the Kubernetes API on resource configuration, the following command is used:

-This command gets configuration information on all resources in all namespaces within the cluster in YAML format then saves them in a folder named darwin-service-config.yaml.
-In case the cluster needs to be restored, the resources can easily be rebuilt using the configuration information in the file.
+This command gets configuration information on all resources in all namespaces within the cluster in YAML format and then saves them in a file named darwin-service-config.yaml.
+If the cluster needs to be restored, the resources can easily be rebuilt using the configuration information in the file.

 Backup and Restore Using ETCD